-For many small service providing businesses (mine included), getting people to fill in your contact form will be the main aim of your website.
+For many service-providing businesses (included PJWD), getting people to fill in your contact form will be the main aim of your website.

-Sure, social follows are great and newsletter subscriptions are even better, but contact form enquiries are the biggest step towards winning a new piece of work.
+Sure, when you promote your business it’s great to get social follows.
+People subscribing to your newsletter is even better!
+But contact form enquiries are often the biggest step towards winning a new piece of work.

 Whilst having someone fill in your contact form might feel like an end goal, in reality it’s just the beginning of a potential client relationship.

-It’s a major part of how your customers and clients interact with not only your website, but also your brand and business as a whole.
+It’s a major part of how your customers and clients interact – not only with your website, but also with your brand and business as a whole.

 A positive contact form experience sets up your entire relationship with the enquirer on good footing.
 Doing it badly risks confusing or annoying your potential customers.